ghowland/blogchat/README.md

-# Lightweight blog
+# Blog

 One Go process and one SQLite file.
 Text only.
 Invite only.
-No passwords.
+No passwords, email auth only.

 ## Build